CORRECTIONAL DIETARY SUPERVISOR

 1. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator's license valid in the State of Maryland.

-2. Some positions in this classification may require the operation of a motor vehicle for the transportation of inmates or supplies.
-Employees assigned such duties will be required to acquire the appropriate Maryland driver's license.
+2. Some positions in this classification may require employees to obtain the appropriate State of Maryland driver's license to operate motor vehicles for the transportation of inmates or supplies.

 U.S. Citizenship or Resident Alien status